Luxury travel to Vienna part 2

 The Grand tour further includes the imperial apartments of Maria Theresa and Franz I Stephan, and the Franz Karl Apartment.
 It’s where the Emperor’s parents, Archduchess Sophie and Archduke Franz Karl used to reside.

-Despite the oohing and aaahing when walking around the palace, my favourite were the gardens and grounds.
+Despite the oohing and aaahing when walking around the palace, my favorite were the gardens and grounds.
 Grand, green and sprawling, they measure 1.2km east to west, and 1km north to south.
 In short, you get a real feel and appreciation for the place by just walking around.

 For the most up-to-date information on opening times and prices, check the website.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.